saumsh100/newFrontend/README.md

 4. Clone the Repository: `git clone git@github.com:carecru/carecru.git`
 5. Navigate into root directory: `cd carecru`
 6. Install node modules: `npm install`
-7. Install postgresql and setup database (MacOS: https://www.codementor.io/devops/tutorial/getting-started-postgresql-server-mac-osx)
+7. Install postgres and setup sequelize (Info at the bottom)

 ### Installation on Windows 10 (work in progress)
 Run all commands PowerShell as admin: